oscar-bender-stone/honors-thesis/source/foundations.typ

 #let PA = math.bold("PA")
 #let ZFC = math.bold("ZFC")

-Our foundations of Welkin are based on Peano Arithmetic $PA$.
+The foundations of Welkin are based on Peano Arithmetic $PA$.
 We provide the full list of axioms, relevant results, and justify why $PA$ is the most "minimal" theory suitable for this language.